 Spend Your Time Doing Something You Are Passionate About

 I believe everybody has something great to offer to the world.
 In other words, there is at least one thing that every one of us is or could be really good at it.
 The problem is, the majority of people are not doing something they are passionate about.
-They are living their lives in survival mode, just having a job, that in most of the cases they hate, to pay their bills.
-They do it 5 or 6 times a week and use the other 1 or 2 days to charge energies to do it again.
+They are living their lives in survival mode, just having a job (that in most of the cases they hate) to pay their bills.
+They do it 5 or 6 times a week and use the other 1 or 2 days to charge energies to do it all over again.

 There is nothing wrong with that.
-It is just what it is.
 But it is definitely dangerous living that way.
-In a long term perspective that can bring a lot of damage to their lives.
+In a long term perspective, that can bring a lot of damage to their lives.

 Depressions, anxieties, unfulfillment and the worst one, regret.